 Public-record signals are collected as monitoring data first.
 Articles should be created only from meaningful patterns, critical-infrastructure implications, clear incident disclosures, or weekly/monthly watch briefs.

-Last source check: MOPS historical catch-up at 2026-05-21 16:01.
-Government procurement and MOPS sources are regularly monitored; new records enter the database before any article decision.
+Last source check: MOPS latest disclosure polling at 2026-06-15 01:09.
+Government procurement, MOPS, TWCERT/CC TVN, and guarded TWCERT/CC security-news sources are monitored; new records enter the database before any article decision.

 Supplier-risk analysts, policy researchers, security vendors, cloud and infrastructure teams, threat intelligence teams, and regional cyber-risk readers tracking Taiwan public-sector and critical-infrastructure security investment.